OpenEvalProject/evals/manuscripts/elife-61298/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/61298/elife-61298-fig5-v1.jpg)

 **Figure 5.:** Correlation circle of the variables: TWalk.Out (time spent walking in the periphery), TotT.Center (total time spent in the central area); TContact.Prey (time in contact with the prey) (A).
 Projection of individuals on the PCA factorial space: red dots refer to ants that used tools, black dots refer to ants that did not use tools; the confidence ellipses representing individuals using tools (red arrow) or not (green arrow) show significant difference (no overlap) (B).
 The probability of using tools is linked to the individual personality score.
 The mean and CI of the personality score and the individual data points (empty circles) for the non-tool users (mean = −0.33, CI [−0.56,–0.09]) and tool users (mean = 0.57, CI [0.26, 0.88]) is plotted (C).
-The ants’ personality score significantly predicted the probability of using tools (***: p<0.001).Figure 5—source data 1.A ‘personality score’ for each ant was calculated with a Principal Component Analysis based on (a) total time spent in the central area of the open field, (b) time spent walking in the periphery, (c) time spent in contact with the prey (average of the two sessions for each variable).
-The figures show the average values of the two sessions used to study the behaviours observed in the two personality tests: open-field and reaction to prey (N = 154).
-Six ants died between the two sessions of the personality tests, therefore the sample size is 154 ants instead of 160 (20 ants in each of the eight sub-colonies).Figure 5—source data 2.The personality score of a given ant is represented by its individual value related to the first principal component, accounting for the 59.14% of the total variance, normalised by subtracting the mean value for its colony.
-The link between personality score and tool use behaviour (tool user or not) was analysed with a GLMM, binomial error structure (logit-link).
-The ants’ personality score significantly predicted the probability to use tools in at least one trial (N = 154, p<0.001).
-Six ants died between the two sessions of the personality tests, therefore the sample size is 154 ants instead of 160 (20 ants in each of the eight sub-colonies).
+The ants’ personality score significantly predicted the probability of using tools (***: p<0.001).

 The ants’ personality score significantly predicted the probability of using tools in at least one trial (GLMM z = 3.97, N = 154, p<0.001).
 Moreover, the confidence intervals of the personality score of tool users (mean = 0.57, CI95% [0.26, 0.88]) and non-tool users (mean = −0.33, CI95% [−0.56,–0.09]) did not overlap (Figure 5C, Source code 2).
 A positive personality score characterised those ants that spent more time exploring the central area in the open field test and that spent more time in contact with the prey (Figure 5A,B).